'Enough Said' (2013) by Nicole Holofcener

 There's also a relatively fleshed out subplot with Eva's daughter, Ellen, and Ellen's best friend, Chloe (Tavi Gevinson).
 Ellen is preparing to leave for college, both physically, by packing up her belongings, and emotionally, by distancing herself from her mother.
 Unlike Ellen, Eva wants to snuggle up with her daughter and savor their last few months together.
 Chloe is needy, Eva is available, and so they grow closer and provide each other with the love and time that their desired counterparts can't/won't.
 The scene with Chloe's own mother toward the end of the film felt slightly undeserved, but it served as a reminder to Eva that a) she was acting a little bit creepy and b) some people are irreplaceable (not only her daughter Ellen, but Albert).

 The relationship between Eva and Albert is never an enigma.
 It makes complete sense to me that Eva can't stop herself from pumping Marianne (Catherine Keener) for information about Albert, her ex-husband.
 No matter how much we may like someone, hearing something bad about them from a trusted source can easily crush that likability.
-It's also a self-preservational instinct to prevent yourself from getting attached to someone with potentially horrific unknown flaws.
+It's also a self-preservation instinct to prevent yourself from getting attached to someone with potentially horrific unknown flaws.
 Once you notice something (like the inability to eat guacamole without picking out all the onions, for example), there's always the chance that it might drive you crazy forever.
 Being burned hard in the past by these types of flaws makes it more difficult to shrug off warning signs in the future.

 More than anything, the takeaway from this film is that we all need to chill out and stop letting little, forgivable idiosyncrasies ruin our relationships.
 Who gives a fuck if someone owns night tables when they tell you how much they adore you and treat you with respect?
 So what if they have 304,932 mouthwashes?
 They make you delicious bagel breakfasts and treat your daughter's friend with kindness and that's more important, dammit!
 Sometimes their penis may accidentally pop out of their sweatpants, but accidents happen.
 Let's all make a pact: don't pass up the James Gandolfini-esque love of your life just because s/he can't whisper.
 You'd be making a huge mistake.